Effective Website Maintenance Keeps Your Website Performing at Its Best

 However, you don’t always get that lucky.
-It’s also worth noting that using too many plugins or poorly coded plugins can actually slow your website down.
+It’s also worth noting that using too many plugins or poorly coded plugins can slow your website down.

-The reality is, you may need to perform more extensive updates to get the performance you need for your SEO efforts.
+In reality, you may need to perform more extensive updates to get the performance you need for your SEO efforts.
 Though it’s not always the case, changing your site structure, switching to a new content management system, or completely overhauling your design may be required.

 Website Maintenance will Fix Security Holes

 The search engines aren’t going to keep a hacked website at the top of the search results.
 If your website is compromised, all your hard SEO work becomes undone.